 13. Labor pains will come upon him; he is an unwise son because he was not steadfast in the time of opportunity.

 14. I will ransom them from the power of Sheol; I will redeem them from death.
-Death!
-Where are your plagues?
+O Death, where are your plagues?
 Where is your sting, O Sheol?
-Pity will be hidden from my eyes.
+Pity shall be hidden from my eyes.

-15. Though he is fruitful among his brothers, an east wind from Jehovah will come, arising from the wilderness, and his spring will be ashamed, and his fountain will be dried up.
+Lord will come, arising from the wilderness, and his spring shall be ashamed, and his fountain shall be dried up.
 It will rob the storehouse of every desirable vessel.

-16/1.
-Samaria will be condemned because she rebelled against her God.
-They will fall by the sword.
-Their little ones will be dashed in pieces, and his pregnant women will be ripped open.
+16. Samaria shall be condemned because she rebelled against her God.
+They will fall by the sword, their little ones will be dashed in pieces, and his pregnant women will be ripped open.

-2/3.
-Take with you words and return to Jehovah.
-Say to him, “Take away all transgression and take us for good, and we will repay with the fruit of our lips.
+Lord.
+Say to him, “Completely take away iniquity, and receive us for good, and we will render the bullocks of our lips.

-6/7.
-His shoots will spread out and his splendor will be like the olive and his scent like Lebanon.
+6. His shoots will spread out, and his splendor will be like the olive, and his scent, like Lebanon.

-7/8.
-They will return and dwell in my shadow.
-They will have life like grain and shoot like the vine, his memorial will be like the wine of Lebanon.
+7. They will return and dwell in His shadow; they will come alive like grain and sprout like the vine.
+His renown will be like the wine of Lebanon.

-¶8/9.
-O Ephraim, what are the idols to me anymore?
-I afflicted, and I observed him.
+¶8.
+O Ephraim, what are idols at all to me?
+I have heard, and I will watch over him.
 I am like a green cypress.
 Your fruit is obtained from me.

-9/10.
-Who is wise and will understand these things; perceptive, and understands them?
-For the ways of Jehovah are upright and the righteous will walk in them, but those who rebel will fall at them.
+Lord are upright, and the righteous walk in them, but those who rebel will stumble at them.